 Soregashi is a laid-back, very unpretentious local izakaya where you can explore a good range of craft sake along with an interesting food menu.
-There are a couple dozen kinds of sake to choose from - not the biggest selection in town, but sustainable for a shop of this size.
-Among these are several warm sake and a good number of limited-edition seasonal bottles.
-The staff are friendly and knowledgable about their stock, and are ready to make suggestions.
+There are a couple dozen sakes to choose from, including a good number of limited-edition seasonal bottles - not the biggest selection in town, but sustainable for a shop of this size.
+The staff are friendly and knowledgable about their stock, and are ready to make helpful suggestions.

 The food menu may look quite ordinary at first glance, but the kitchen adds its own personal touch to typical izakaya fare.
 The eihire (ray fins), for example, are softer, thicker and meatier than expected, and come with a nice garlic-infused mayonnaise.
 The excellent potato salad is livened up with a good dose of vinegar and bits of raw onion, served with a soft-boiled egg on top.
 And the menchi katsu is one of the most unusual versions we've run across, with a meat filling that's dark and quite strongly flavored, encased in a thin, crunchy shell.